-- 1. The applicant is a looked after child or previously looked after child1 - The permanent home address of the applicant is within Priority Areas 1 and 2 of the designated area of the school at 31st August 2021 and beyond and the applicant is a Pupil Premium or Service Premium child2.
-Documentary evidence, or confirmation from the applicant's current primary school, that the parent has been or is in receipt of Pupil Premium or Service Premium will be required.
+- 1. The applicant is a looked after child or previously looked after child2 - 2.
+The permanent home address of the applicant is within Priority Areas 1 and 2 of the designated area of the school at 31st August 2023 and they should still be living there at the time of admission to the school and the applicant is in receipt of Pupil Premium or Service Premium3.
+Documentary evidence, or confirmation from the applicant's current primary school that the child is in receipt of Pupil Premium or Service Premium will be required.